fastmachinelearning/qonnx/docs/overview.rst

-While the FINN compiler itself is focused on producing customized streaming dataflow hardware architectures from quantized neural network (QNN) descriptions, the infrastructure offered by ``QONNX`` is more generic and can be used for developing compilers and code generators for QNN inference.
+While the FINN compiler itself is focused on producing customized streaming dataflow hardware architectures from quantized neural network (QNN) descriptions to FPGAs, the infrastructure offered by ``QONNX`` is more generic and can be used for developing compilers and code generators for QNN inference.

 From ONNX to QONNX